 - A P.G.D. program consists of 30 credit units, at least 18 of which are at the 800-level in the same field of study.

-- All requirements for a P.G.D. must be completed within a five-year time period.
+- All requirements for a P.G.D. must be completed within a four-year time period.
 This time is measured from the date of registration in the first course work which applies to the P.G.D. program.

 - Requirements include a recommendation for the award of Postgraduate Diploma, and the student must pass all the courses of an approved program with a grade of at least 60% in each course and an average of at least 65% for all courses.

 After an applicant has been admitted to the College of Graduate and Postdoctoral Studies, the academic unit submits, on the student's behalf, an approved Program of Studies.
 This should be done as soon as possible and not later than twelve months after the time of first registration.

 If an applicant has been admitted as a candidate for a Master's degree subject to the satisfactory completion of selected preparatory courses either prior to or in parallel with the required graduate courses, the preparatory courses are designated as such on the Program of Studies.
 A qualifying examination on the field of study may be required by an academic unit either as a means of evaluating the student's ability to proceed with work for the degree or for the award of the degree.

 Research for the thesis and its preparation usually is supervised by a member of the academic unit in which the student is enrolled.
 An Advisory Committee is appointed, consisting of at least two members, including the research Supervisor and at least one additional member.
 The Committee is responsible for periodic reviews of the student's progress toward the degree and must meet at least annually for this purpose.
 The Supervisor is responsible for ensuring that progress reports, meeting minutes, programs of study, and other advisory committee paperwork is completed and forwarded to the unit’s graduate administrator.
 A report indicating unsatisfactory progress should be forwarded to the Associate Dean when further action is required.